quicwg/multipath/draft-ietf-quic-multipath.md

   over the lifetime of the connection.
 This value MUST NOT exceed 2^32-1, as Path IDs are defined with a maximum value 2^32-1 as the 32 bits of the Path ID are used to calculate the nonce (see {{multipath-aead}}).
-  The Maximum Paths value MUST NOT be lower than the value advertised in the initial_max_path_id transport parameter.
+  The Maximum Path Identifier value MUST NOT be lower than the value advertised in the initial_max_path_id transport parameter.
 Receipt of an invalid Maximum Path Identifier value MUST be treated as a connection error of type MP_PROTOCOL_VIOLATION.